tharindu-b-hewage/openstack-gc/extensions/readme.md

 cpu_dedicated_set=1-4
 ```

+todo: rewrite this. cannot use `cpu_dedicated_set` with dynamic scaling of cores.

 Since our host has 4 cores (because H/T is disabled), the above will reserve all cores for flavours using CPU pinning.
 Setting the allocation ratio to 1.0 means core are not overcommited.